Photo by Andrew Wigdor / News Editor

 Officers searched Draught’s purse and found two cigarillos and a small bag of marijuana inside.
 Draught claimed ownership of the items and then hastily walked away from the officers, despite their commands for her to stop.
 When the officers attempted to grab her, she continued to pull away.
 She was detained and brought upstairs in the apartment.

 Madden then “begged” officers to search his bedroom and the common area of the apartment.
 In the living room, a glass bong was found and two sets of digital scales, a glass pipe, a wood pipe and a small bag of marijuana was found behind a television in one of the rooms.
 Under the television, police found three glass jars, one of which contained another bag of marijuana.
-Another one of the jars contained concentrated THC wax, which is known as a “DAB.”
+Another one of the jars contained concentrated THC wax, which is known as a “DAB”, see these dabbers bongs for examples, in many of the States in the US of A, these dab bongs are abundant and also legal.
 A handgun and empty magazine were found in the closet.
 Estrello admitted to owning all of the items found in the room and admitted to selling the marijuana.
 Estrello surrendered the handgun to the police.

 Estrello was cited for Simple Possession Schedule IV and Possession of Drug Paraphernalia.
 Madden was cited for Resisting Arrest and Possession of Drug Paraphernalia.
 Draught was cited for Simple Possession of Schedule IV, Possession of Drug Paraphernalia and Resisting Arrest.
 A warrant check for Isom revealed that he had an arrest warrant out of Nashville.
 He was arrested and transported to the Rutherford County Sheriff’s Office for booking.
 All of the items found in the apartment were entered into evidence.
 Osby, Isom and Draught were no longer allowed to stay at Student Quarters per the management’s request.